The Best Hair Color for Morena Skin and How to Maintain It at Home

 Morenas usually have dark hair, and if you fit this description, for sure you’ve been told not to bother with lighter hair colors as these allegedly won’t look good on you.
 Do not believe the haters.
-There are loads of trendy hair colors for morena skin, ranging from the dark browns to the blondes.
+Numerous factors can influence the ideal hair color for morena skin, which can range from the dark browns to the blondes.

 If you prefer a more natural-looking hue, chocolate brown is a rich brown color that’s sure to make you look extra sophisticated.
 It looks best with shiny hair, so you’ll need to condition your hair and apply some serum for a smooth, satiny finish.

 Have you been itching to go blonde?
 Ash blonde, bronde (brown + blonde), a balayage, and platinum blonde can certainly work on you.
 That’s because both warm and cool shades complement and highlight the glow of your dusky skin tone.

 A rule of thumb for finding the ideal hair color for morena skin is by working with your skin’s undertone.
 If you have a dark complexion, your undertone can be warm (gold or yellow hues), cool (pink or blue hues), or neutral (olive).
 A good way to know your undertone is to check the color of the veins on your wrist.
 If the veins are green, you have a warm undertone.
 In which case, warm-toned hair colors likes honey blonde, cinnamon brown, and a fiery auburn will look perfect.

 If your veins appear bluish, you have a cool undertone.
 Platinum blonde, ashy blonde, and even rose gold will add more glow to your look.
 If your veins are blue-green, your neutral undertone will go well with a mix of warm and cool hair colors.
 You can have a chocolate brown base with honey blonde or golden brown highlights.